tisage/CyberClark/README.md

 ## 📄 Publications
 This project is related to the following research publications:
-- **[FORTHCOMING] Agentic Workflows for Cybersecurity Education: A Multi-Agent Learning Framework**
+- **Agentic Workflows for Cybersecurity Education: A Multi-Agent Learning Framework**
   Tianyu Wang, Nianjun Zhou, Zhixiong Chen
-  *To be presented at the 2025 CAE in Cybersecurity Symposium – Charleston, South Carolina*
+  *Presented at the 2025 CAE in Cybersecurity Symposium (CAE-CD Track) – Charleston, South Carolina*

 ## 🙏 Acknowledgements